software-architecture-guild/katas-2025/future_state/context_viewpoint/README.md

 - Analyze graded submissions to detect anomalies
 - Calculate Validation Quality and Performance metrics

-This approach enables the use of multiple suggestion generators simultaneously and allows for seamless replacement if any solution proves ineffective.
+This approach enables multiple suggestion generators simultaneously and allows for seamless replacement if any solution proves ineffective.

 ![Diagram](level3_components_ai_assistant.png)